 Even as appreciation for bilingualism grows in our colleges, that appreciation isn’t always equal.
 The bilingualism of students from monolingual backgrounds is celebrated, even as the bilingualism of different students is dealt with as a hassle to be “constant.”

 Take the lady in homework membership, for example.
-I watched her flow deftly among making a plan with her mom in Spanish, finishing her homework in English, and engaging together with her friends in languages.
-She confirmed her linguistic expertise and social dexterity at some point in the afternoon; however, will her teachers understand her skills?
+I watched her deftly switch between making a plan with her mom in Spanish, finishing her homework in English, and engaging with her friends in languages.
+At some point in the afternoon, she confirmed her linguistic expertise and social dexterity; however, will her teachers understand her skills?

 As educators, we’re especially attuned to the labeling and categorization of language.
 We absorb what we are taught in our instructor training with sincere intentions: that language can be standardized.
-Unfortunately, what consequences is the denial of deeper-mastering possibilities for our students as we choose them to be now not talented in any language when, in fact, they’re now not practicing the language we discover valuable.
+Unfortunately, the consequence is the denial of deeper mastering possibilities for our students, as we choose to label them as not talented in any language when, in fact, they’re now not practicing the language we discover valuable.

 This isn’t always new in schooling.
-My father and his nine siblings have been prohibited from developing their Spanish-English bilingualism in faculty.
-After they were disciplined multiple times for speak Spanish in faculty, my grandparents have been forced to be complicit within the erasure of their language.
+My father and his nine siblings have been prohibited from developing their Spanish-English bilingualism in the faculty.
+After they were disciplined multiple times for speaking Spanish in faculty, my grandparents have been forced to be complicit in the erasure of their language.

-Their teachers failed to don’t forget that they were dishonest with their students out of the possibility to increase their precise language competencies.
-Now, my father and his siblings need to pay for others to teach their children the treasured talent of bilingualism that they have been denied and that other college students are rewarded for cultivating.
+Their teachers failed to remember that they were dishonest with their students out of the possibility of increasing their precise language competencies.
+Now, my father and his siblings need to pay others to teach their children the treasured talent of bilingualism that they have been denied and that other college students are rewarded for cultivating.

-This suppression of various language practices isn’t always limited to college students who talk languages aside from English.
+This suppression of various language practices isn’t always limited to college students who speak languages besides English.
 There is likewise variety and value within English-speaking communities that we need not attempt to remove.
-Fortunately, there are numerous ways that everybody as educators can assist our college students in expanding their language practices for all of the areas they bypass through.
+Fortunately, there are numerous ways that everybody, as educators, can assist our college students in expanding their language practices for all of the areas they bypass through.
 Here are some:

 • Raise language attention (metalinguistic cognizance).
-Guide college students to look at patterns in their language and the language of others so that they may be more conscious about the decisions they make.
+Guide college students to look at patterns in their language and the language of others so that they may be more conscious about their decisions.

 • Promote context-rich language development (legitimate peripheral participation).
 Provide actual examples of language use in exceptional areas—including communicating needs at a medical doctor’s visit, negotiating policies with college leaders, or applying to a job inside the hospitality industry—and allow for actual, guided verbal exchange in one’s spaces.

 • Build student-targeted school rooms.
-Get to understand the scholars we teach and offer bendy lessons and projects that manual them in connecting new statistics to their prior understanding.
+Get to know the scholars we teach and offer flexible lessons and projects that help them connect new statistics to their prior understanding.